robidev/adldaptor/README.md

 This minimal version of an ldap server will try to mimic Active Directory behavior.
 This means the UserPrincipalName (UPN) can be used to authenticate.

 The project uses the ldaptor python library, and the code is a slight modification of one of the provided examples.
-Therefore all credit should go to the creators of ldaptor https://github.com/twisted/ldaptor Whithout their great library, none of this would be possible.
+Therefore all credit should go to the creators of ldaptor https://github.com/twisted/ldaptor Without their great library, none of this would be possible.

 To avoid compatibility issues it will ignore the reported ldap versioning. instead it will always blindly assume an anonymous bind.